 While it may be experiencing record levels or urban growth and development, the City of Brampton is still very much in tune with nature.
-This is particularly evident by the fact that the city provides accommodations to well over 6,000 acres of parkland and also serves as a home to an assortment of outdoor activities.
+This is particularly evident by the fact that the city provides accommodations to well over 6,000 acres of green land and also serves as a home to an assortment of outdoor tasks.
 In addition to this, Brampton also has a comprehensive array of medical facilities, places of worship.
 Shopping centers, libraries, and other educational facilities.

-All of these factors and more have made it possible for a diverse selection of people from around the world to call the city their home.
-These various residents speak more than 70 languages and bring more than 170 different cultures to the city.
-It is also worth noting that Brampton has the title of being recognized as the youngest area in the Toronto census metropolitan area; since the 2011 Census reported that the median age in Brampton was 34.7.
+All of these factors and more have made it possible for a diverse selection of people to call the city their home.
+These various residents speak more than 70 languages and bring more than 170 cultures to the city.
+It is also worth noting that Brampton has the title of being recognized as the youngest area in Toronto; since the 2011 Census reported that the median age in Brampton was 34.7.

-In the western municipality, townhomes and semi-detached homes aren’t very significant in the western municipality and led to only 12% and 21% of residential real estate sales respectively.
-On the other hand, detached dwellings account for the most significant portion of residential real estate sales, with a 54% share of the market being attributed solely towards them.
+The townhomes and semi-detached homes aren’t very significant in the western municipality and led to only 12% and 21% of the real estate market sales.
+Whereas what accounts to be the major section of residential real estate sales are detached dwellings 54%.
 Following the prosperity and growth that the city has been experiencing, it should come as no surprise that residential real estate prices are flourishing and rising as well.

 In just a single year, the average price in the city showed an increase of over 25% – which means that the current average price is $670,509.
 Investing in real estate in the city now would be a smart choice since studies have shown that this growth is not expected to slow down in the long term.
 In direct relation to this, the average freehold cost over the last year was $713,388, and this can also be contrasted with the average condo premium of $378,043.